‘General Hospital’ Spoilers Bombshell: ‘GH’ Best Kept Secret Leaked – Patient 6 Is Cassadine Assassin!

-General Hospital spoilers reveal that the soap writers drew this Patient 6 plot from a very unusual source and it could be the work of new co-head writer Chris Van Etten.
+General Hospital spoilers reveal that the soap writers drew this Patient 6 plot from a very unusual source, and it could be the work of new co-head writer Chris Van Etten.
 The name for Steve Burton’s new character, Patient 6, is not accidental.
 It comes straight from a board game.
 Hipster writer Van Etten seems the likely suspect to have dug up this plot.
 One thing is for sure, at least with GH using a plot from a board game, at least it’s not the same old recycled soap junk.

 Frank Valentini bragged that no one had guessed the General Hospital plot to bring back Steve Burton, but one clever gamer who also happens to watch GH busted it wide open and offered an exclusive spoiler.
 It’s no wonder no one has guessed the plot – it was inspired by an unusual source of material and one that no soap has thought before to use.
 Check out what’s coming for Patient 6, Steve Burton, and what inspired this brilliant plot twist.